 In 2015, the School District entered into a copier equipment lease agreement with Toshiba.
-The agreement qualifies as an operating lease for accounting purposes and therefore, has been recorded as an expense in the accompanying statement of activities.
-The lease is a five year contract, commencing June 2015 to June 2020 with a fee of \$9,185.
-Rental expense For the Year Ended June 30, 2017 was 1,837.
+The agreement qualified as an operating lease for accounting purposes and therefore, has been recorded as an expense in the accompanying statement of activities.
+The lease was a five year contract beginning June 2015 for a total fee of \$9,185 with a monthly payment of \$153.
+In June 2018, the School District entered into a new lease agreement with Toshiba that included a buyout provision of the 2015 agreement.
+The existing lease agreement was terminated in June 2018.
+Rental expense for the year ended June 30, 2018 was \$1,837.